fsprojects/fantomas/docs/docs/contributors/How Can I Contribute.md

 ## Keeping the grass green

-There are also some smaller deeds that can benefit the codebase, which would be appreciated.
+There are also some smaller deeds that can benefit the codebase.

-### Dead code
+### Eliminate dead code

-Here and there, there are piece in the code that are no longer being used.
-Ranging from parameters to complete functions.
+Here and there, there are parts of code that are no longer being used.
+Ranging from unused parameters to complete functions.
 A PR that cleans up these things would be appreciated as well.

 ### Linting